Welcome to Polk County

 A variety of denominations for worship and plenty of volunteer organizations will give you loads of opportunities to get involved in the community.

-Recently approved plans for a new college and conference center along with availability of libraries, museums and other learning centers throughout the county provide continuing education avenues that will meet your quest for knowledge.
-A newly formed eco-tourism council offers a Master Naturalist program and what better place to learn about an abundant eco system than Big Thicket National Preserve.
+The Polk County College and Commerce Center are now open.
+The college provides a full range of courses and technical occupational training programs to 4-year degree courses.
+The Commerce Center offers auditorium and banquet seating for large events as well as a facility for business and civic meetings.
+Along with availability of libraries, museums and other learning centers throughout the county, you will find many continuing education avenues that will meet your quest for knowledge.
+The eco-tourism council offers a Master Naturalist program and what better place to learn about an abundant eco system than Big Thicket National Preserve.

 Located less than an hour's drive north of Houston on Hwy 59, soon to be Interstate 69, you can feel the serenity of small town yesteryear while enjoying the modern day conveniences of a growing community.
 Your retirement paradise is waiting for you in Polk County.